Campbell-Muscle-Lab/FiberSim/docs/pages/team/team.md

 ## Special thanks to

 + [Qiang Ye](https://math.as.uky.edu/users/qye3)
+  + Principal Investigator, University of Kentucky Department of Mathematics
   + helped optimize the iterative algorithm used to perform the force-balance calculation in FiberCpp